nikolovlazar/nikolovlazar.com/src/pages/about.md

 So I started learning Java to build an app that would let me "cheat" on my graduation math exam.
 I called it Pocket Formulas.
 I didn't end up finishing the app in time, so I simply studied for the exam.
 I did finish it afterwards and published it on Google Play.
 10k people downloaded it!
 That gave me a huge motivational boost to keep getting better at coding.

 Fast forward to 2015.
 I get hired as an Android developer after giving a talk at a local conference after Peter Sunde from ThePirateBay.
 That's how I started my professional career.
-While I was working on an Android app for a client, I was learning iOS in the meantime.
-Eventually I'd take on an iOS project after convincing my manager that I can pull it off.
-It was fun working on those apps.
-I was working on an Android TV and Apple TV app similar to Netflix.
-I actually wasn't aware of Netflix's existence back then.

-A year went by and I decided to move to a different company because my roommate and university friends were there.
-I was also the only mobile developer in the previous company and I needed a mentor.
-I was the 6th person in that company, and helped it grow to almost 70.
-During those 6 years I solidified my foundational knowledge and gained a lot of experience in both web and mobile development.

 ![A photo of Lazar Nikolov](../assets/lazar-2.jpg)